dln/ktoolbox/README.md

     -h             Display this help message.
     -n NAMESPACE   Use given namespace instead of context default.
     -i MAX_IDLE_MINS   Max idle time in minutes before exiting.
 180 mins by default.
+    -c IMAGE           Override default container image (dlneintr/toolbox).
+Can also be set using KTOOLBOX_IMAGE environment variable.
 ```